Seven Unhealthy Coping Mechanisms For Stress And Difficult Emotions

 Using an unhealthy coping mechanism can cause stunted emotional and personal growth and the inability to adapt to difficult situations.
 While at the moment, utilizing a coping mechanism can prevent a person from experiencing negative feelings, the long-term impacts can be detrimental to a person’s overall growth and well-being, which is why positive coping strategies are so important to learn.

-What are five unhealthy ways of coping with stress?
+What are some unhealthy ways of coping with stress?

 Stress is an unfortunate part of life, so productively coping with stress is so important.
 Unhealthy coping mechanisms can oftentimes lead to an increase in stress and worsen the problem at hand.